How to Leverage Content Marketing For Brand Building?

 These are the following steps that one needs to keep in mind:

 1. Goal or objective of your content marketing strategy: As a business, you need to define a clear goal for your content strategy.
 Is it brand awareness or lead generation, or something else?
 With time, your goal could change and accordingly you need to adapt your content creation with it.

 2. Understand your target audience: Content should always be created keeping in mind the ideal customer profile.
-A buyer persona helps one identifies the strengths, weaknesses, opportunities, threats, demographics, interests, behaviors, desires, pain-points, etc. There are various templates available online which can help you create a buyer persona.
+A buyer persona helps one identify the strengths, weaknesses, opportunities, threats, demographics, interests, behaviours, desires, pain points, etc. There are various templates available online which can help you create a buyer persona.

 4. What are the different content formats you should use: There are different content formats that you can use – text, image, graphics, infographics, videos, podcasts, etc. Not all your target audience would be present on all social media platforms.
 Hence, you need to tailor your content as per the preferred formats of content used on such platforms.